“Mademoiselle? You can sit down. Oh, it’s funny, you have goosebumps… is it too cold in there?”

-Fifty euro and half an hour later, I was done.
+Fifty euros and half an hour later, I was done.
 Nothing to report, clean teeth, see you next year—don’t forget, next year.

-For a short while, I feel like I’ve just conquered the world.
+For a short while, I feel like I’d just conquered the world.
 “I went to the dentist,” I kept on mentioning casually.
 “Oh, no big deal, just a cleaning.
 You haven’t been in a while?
 You should!
-The key is to go regularly, otherwise you start feeling bad about it.”
+The key is to go regularly, otherwise, you start feeling bad about it.”

 Ir goes without saying that tomorrow, I’ll start fearing my next appointment.